opendatasoft/codelibrary/content/page-templates/home-5-search-with-ai/index.md

 ---
 title: "Home page 5"
-description: "A home page for your Opendatasoft portal"
+description: "A new home page for your Opendatasoft portal"
 tags: ["display", "navigation"]
 resources:
 - src: '*/'